 All Age Eucharist

-Like A Service for All, our All Age Eucharist – every first Sunday of the month at 10am – is tailored specially for families and young people.
+Like our Family Worship, the All Age Eucharist – every first Sunday of the month at 10am – is tailored specially for families and young people.
 It’s shorter and uses more straightforward language compared with our Parish Eucharist.
 There are often baptisms during this service and the sermon is remarkably short!
 Music is led by our informal St. Andrew’s Singers group.

 At 9.50am on the 2nd and 4th Sundays, alongside our Parish Eucharist, Sunday Club takes place in the Clubroom (across from the church on your left as you go through the gates).
 For children of all ages whose parents/family are attending the Eucharist, it includes stories, discussion, activities and craft, related to the same theme that the adults are following in church.
 Sunday Club rejoins everyone in church at the beginning of communion, and usually gives a demonstration of what’s been going on!